ProJSLib/jsbits/README.md

 Adds or sustract X months to any JavaScript Date, local or UTC.

-Group: date &ndash; Author: @aMarCruz
+v1.1.0 &ndash; Group: date &ndash; Author: @aMarCruz

 ### [deepClone](packages/deep-clone)

 Performs a deep cloning of an object own properties, with loosy or exact behavior.

-Group: object &ndash; Author: @aMarCruz
+v1.0.1 &ndash; Group: object &ndash; Author: @aMarCruz

 ### [escapeRegexStr](packages/escape-regex-str)

 Escapes special characters in a string, for matching substrings with a RegExp instance.

-Group: dev &ndash; Author: @aMarCruz
+v1.0.1 &ndash; Group: dev &ndash; Author: @aMarCruz

 ### [getPackageVersion](packages/get-package-version)

 _NodeJS only_<br>
 Get the version of the package.json file found in the given directory or in one of its parents.

-Group: dev &ndash; Author: @aMarCruz
+v1.0.1 &ndash; Group: dev &ndash; Author: @aMarCruz

 ### [hasOwnProperties](packages/has-own-properties)

 Determinates if an object has own properties.

-Group: object &ndash; Author: @aMarCruz
+v1.0.1 &ndash; Group: object &ndash; Author: @aMarCruz
 <!--END_FUNCTION_LIST-->

 ## Distribution Formats